Danny Diablo: Crown of Thornz

+Skarhead

+After Crown of Thornz went on hiatus, Singer formed Skarhead with Madball's guitarist Brian "Mitts" Daniels, bassist Hoya Roc, former White Trash bassist Aaron "White Owl" Collins, Murphy's Law's and Misfits' drummer Eric "Goat" Arce, and Puerto Rican Mike from District 9.
+The band released their debut EP Drugs, Money & Sex in 1997, followed by Kings at Crime on Victory Records in 1999.

+Icepick

-In 1996, Singer collaborated with Jamey Jasta to form the metalcore band Icepick, which served as a side project of Hatebreed, along with their bandmates Derek Kerswill, Wayne Lozinak and Frank Novinec.
+In 1996, Singer collaborated with Jamey Jasta to form the metalcore band Icepick, which served as a side project of Hatebreed, alongside their bandmates Derek Kerswill, Wayne Lozinak, and Frank Novinec.
 The group remained virtually stagnant until the song "Born to Crush You" appeared on UFC: Ultimate Beat Downs, Vol. 1 in August 2004.
 Former UFC heavyweight champion Andrei Arlovski frequently used their song "Onward to Victory" as his entrance music for fights.
-Icepick's debut album, Violent Epiphany, was released on April 18, 2006 under Jasta's record label Stillborn Records.
+Icepick's debut album, Violent Epiphany, was released on April 18, 2006, under Jasta's record label Stillborn Records.

+Wilding Incident

 Singer's current band is The Wilding Incident, which also features Jimmy Williams of Nausea and Maximum Penalty.

 Solo

-Singer's first solo recording began with "D.R.E.A.M." by The Transplants, which led him to sign with Travis Barker of Blink-182's LaSalle Records for the 2005 release of his Hardcore 4 Life EP.
+Singer's first solo recording began with "D.R.E.A.M." by the Transplants, which led him to sign with Travis Barker of Blink-182's LaSalle Records for the 2005 release of his Hardcore 4 Life EP.
 Diablo included some of its tracks on Thugcore 4 Life record released in 2007, featuring the Tim Armstrong-produced track "Living By The Gun".
-His friendship with Armstrong continued, and he moved to Epitaph Records and signed with Tim's Hellcat Records to release his sophomore solo album International Hardcore Superstar in 2009, with guest appearances by La Coka Nostra members, Vinnie Paz, Sick Jacken and Tim himself.
+His friendship with Armstrong continued, and he moved to Epitaph Records and signed with Tim's Hellcat Records to release his sophomore solo album International Hardcore Superstar in 2009.
+The album included guest appearances by La Coka Nostra members Vinnie Paz, Sick Jacken, and Tim himself.

 In early 2012, Singer founded his own independent record label, ILL-ROC Records and released his third solo album, The Blood Of Eden, which featured Madchild, Bizarre, Adil Omar, and the ILL-ROC roster.
 He went to Paris and released his fourth solo album, Dollerz Make Sense, in 2016 with label Knives Out Records.